NewEnglandTravelPlanner.com Logo Brattleboro, Vermont Travel Guide

 As for famous sons, the great Mormon leader Brigham Young was born (1801) nearby in Windham County, and Rudyard Kipling married a Brattleboro woman in 1892, and they lived near the town for some time.

-My great aunt once operated a dry goods store in Brattleboro, and lived on a farm nearby.
+And a bit of family history: my great aunt once operated a dry goods store in Brattleboro, and lived on a farm nearby.

 Brattleboro Restaurants